Facelift Before and After Results: What Does Your Age Have to Do With It?

 Who’s a good candidate for a facelift?

-Keep in mind the above signs often appear individually, and patients can see issues in just one or two of these areas.
+Keep in mind that the above signs often appear individually, and patients can see issues in just one or two of these areas.

-A full facelift will tighten the midface, jawline and neck, but that’s more than many 30- or 40-year olds need.
+A full facelift will tighten the midface, jawline, and neck, but that’s more than many 30- or 40-year olds need.
 Instead, addressing areas individually with custom lifts is the ideal, modern approach.

 Facelift recovery through the ages

 Facelift before and after results depend somewhat on age and genetics.
-For instance, a younger person’s skin holds more natural collagen and elastin, so it bounces back, heals quickly and reverts to a smooth look after facelift surgery.
+For instance, a younger person’s skin holds more natural collagen and elastin, so it bounces back, heals quickly, and reverts to a smooth look after facelift surgery.
 Clients who are in their 60s and over may find the degree of youthful firmness they once had won’t reappear.
 It takes longer for aged skin to heal as well.

 Post-facelift, lifestyle factors keep skin vibrant.
 Regular exercise, good circulation, nutrition, and skincare affect skin health and resilience.
-That’s another reason why facelift recovery is easier for healthy young people, and long-term radiance is maintained more easily when active.
+That’s another reason why facelift recovery is easier for healthy young people, and long-term radiance is maintained more easily when you are active.

 Which type of facelift do I need?

 Because of advanced techniques and the ability to customize a bespoke facelift, patient age is now an afterthought.
 Each client is considered individually and treated that way.
-For signs of ageing in your 30s or 40s, there’s no reason you should wait to restore confidence.
+For signs of ageing in your 30s or 40s, there’s no reason why you should wait to restore confidence.
 You don’t need to be a certain age to make a facelift worthwhile.
-Evidence shows that earlier intervention in the hands of an expert could prevent unnecessary ageing and keep you looking your best, longer.
+Evidence shows that earlier intervention in the hands of an expert could prevent unnecessary ageing and keep you looking your best even longer.

 Dr. Cory Torgerson